mixpanel/mixpanel-react-native/README.md

 Next, run ```pod install```.

 #### Android
-No need to take care of extra steps for installation in android.
-Linking and installing package is sufficient.
+No need of extra installation in Android.

 <a name="usage"></a>
 # **Usage**